On the internet, I recently stumbled across another blogger who had taken a list of pop songs and

 It’s not a sin to buy some drinks along The Path to financial independence.

 Ain’t No Fun Waiting Round To Be A Millionaire (AC/DC)

 The problem with penny-pinching is that it takes ~17 years to get to financial independence with a 50% savings rate.
 And the J curve of compound interest means nothing really happens in your portfolio for the first 6 or 7 years.

 The Whole of The Moon (The Waterboys)

 The problem is that for consumers who believe that spending = happiness, the battle is lost before its even started.
-Your life outcomes are determined by your values, your mindset and your life choices (as well as a big chunk of luck).
+Your life outcomes are determined by your values, your mindset and your life choices (as well as luck).
 This is the big stuff and this is what matters.